-Prerequisite(s): High school Algebra II and a satisfactory score on the Mathematics Department Placement Test.
-Notes: Credit will not be allowed for MATH 103 and MATH 101.
-Offered in fall and spring.
+Prerequisite(s): High school Algebra II and a satisfactory score on the Departmental Mathematics Placement Test.
+Notes: Credit will not be allowed for both MATH 103 and MATH 101 or both MATH 103 and MATH 101 or 101E.
+Offered in at variable times.